-The synchronized reserve offer price must be cost based and is capped at the expected value of the synchronized reserve penalty, which equals the average penalty multiplied by the average rate of nonperformance multiplied by the probability that an event will occur.
-These values are listed in Table 10-15.
+The synchronized reserve offer price must be cost based and is capped at the expected value of the synchronized reserve penalty, which equals the average penalty multiplied by the average rate of nonperformance multiplied by the probability that an event will occur.69 These values are listed in Table 10-15.
 For resources that do not provide an offer price, the offer price is treated as \$0 per MWh.
-In the first nine months of 2024, the weighted average offer price for generators that set their offer MW was \$0.01 per MWh.
-In the first nine months of 2024, the weighted average offer price that set their offer price for DSR resources that set their offer MW was \$0.02 per MWh.
+In 2024, the weighted average offer price for generators that set their offer MW was \$0.01 per MWh.
+In 2024, the weighted average offer price for DSR resources that set their offer MW was \$0.02 per MWh.

 See PJM.
-"PJM Manual 15: Cost Development Guidelines," § 4.7 Synchronized Reserve, Rev. 45 (Sept.
-1, 2024).
+"PJM Manual 15: Cost Development Guidelines," § 4.7 Synchronized Reserve, Rev. 45